Blacksmoke16/GESI/README.md

    * =characterWallet(opt_headers) - Returns list of your wallets and their balances.
       * opt_headers: Optional paramater.
 Defaults to true.
 Boolean that determines if column headers are shown or not.

+##### Planets:
+ * =characterPlanets(opt_headers) - Returns a list of all planetary colonies owned by a character.
+    * opt_headers: Optional paramater.
+Defaults to true.
+Boolean that determines if column headers are shown or not.

  ##### GESI Dropdown:
    * Authorize Sheet - Provides the link to navigate to to login and get your access token
    * Reset Auth - Clears the OAuth2 service, making all tokens invalid.